adibzailan/public_sandbox-dynamo_package/NODES.md

 - `debug_info`: List of critical messages
 - `preview`: Status messages for Dynamo UI

 *Note: This catalog is maintained separately from the package README to provide historical tracking and detailed documentation of all nodes.
-All nodes follow a standardized C# ZeroTouch implementation pattern for optimal performance and maintainability.*
+All nodes follow a standardized ZeroTouch implementation pattern for optimal performance and maintainability.*